 "It will be fine!” he says, with a half-smile.
 I'm touched by his words.

 We continue the visit, and before arriving at the second room, we must go through a long passageway.
 Two patients are lying on the floor.
 The priest and another nurse.
 They have trouble getting up.

-Then I arrive in room two.
+We try to make then comfortable, and move on to room two.
 There are four patients inside.

 Here too, the desire to accompany her to the hereafter accompanies me.
 I crouch down and take her hand.
 A few seconds, maybe a little more.
 A minute or two.
 I stroke her hair.
 I feel my throat knotting.
 To the point where I can’t feel anything.
 I struggle through the fog on my glasses to define the contours of her face.